 Info-products model works similar to affiliate marketing but instead of converting them on the blog itself, you convert them through email.

-So, you will get visitors on your site which will be offered freebies(like an e->Selling Info-products & Coursesf their email address.
+So, you will get visitors on your site which will be offered freebies(like an e-book or a small action strategy) or anything in exchange of their email address.